mgenware/daizong/README.md

 };
 ```

-Now you can start the task by using either `build` or its alias form `b`.
+Now you can start the task by using either `build` or its alias `b`.

-### Pass arguments to task command
+### Pass arguments to a task

-Just append the arguments to the task path:
+Just append the arguments to task path:

 ```js
 export default {